Find Affordable College Courses

 30 Yearly Graduations

 The 4th most popular school in the country for health care management majors who are seeking their doctor's degree is Medical University of South Carolina.
 Roughly 3,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $15,622 per year, while in-state graduate students, on average, pay $16,333 per year.
-For the 2020-2021 academic year, 30 doctor's degrees were handed out to health care management majors at MUSC.
-Around 43% of these students were from an underrepresented racial-ethnic group, and 50% were women.
+The average in-state tuition for full-time undergraduates is $15,622 per year, while in-state graduate students, on average, pay $16,141 per year.
+During the most recent year for which we have data, 30 people received their doctor's degree in health care management from MUSC.
+Around 52% of these students were from an underrepresented racial-ethnic group, and 52% were women.

 #6